danielabar/meblog/src/markdown/password-field-no-paste.md

 });
 ```

-The end result of returning false from an override of the `paste` event (or invoking `preventDefault()` on the event with `addEventListener`) is that nothing happens when the user attempts to pastes in content.
+The end result of returning false from a `paste` event handler (or invoking `preventDefault()` on the event with `addEventListener`) is that nothing happens when the user attempts to pastes in content.

 Now let's take a closer look at the solution, which adds another event listener for the `paste` event on the document: